 5. Changes in Soil Structure

-A number of ways have been suggested to curb the current rate of pollution.
+Several ways have been suggested to curb the current rate of pollution.
 Such attempts at cleaning up the environment require plenty of time and resources to be pitched in.
-Industries have been given regulations for the disposal of hazardous waste, which aim at minimizing the area that becomes polluted.

 6. Poisoning of the Underground Water Table